Natural Gummy Ingredients: What Your Label Isn't Telling You

 • "Vegan" eliminates gelatin but introduces significant texture challenges with alternatives

-The lack of a legal definition for "natural" means brands have latitude in how they use the term.
-Some are more conservative, others more aggressive.
-It's worth understanding what specific claims mean for the brand you're evaluating.
+Without a legal definition for "natural," brands have wiggle room.
+Some play it safe, others push it.
+Always check what specific claims actually mean for the brand you're evaluating.

 Why Natural Costs More